-Whether developers are willing to adapt their behavior to follow a software development methodology is influenced by conditions like the perceived usefulness of a method, the social pressure in their teams, the compatibility with their current work and responsibility, and organizational mandate~\citep{hardgrave_investigating_2003}.
+Whether developers are willing to adapt their behavior to follow a software development methodology is influenced by the perceived usefulness of a method, the social pressure in their teams, the compatibility with their current work and responsibility, and organizational mandate~\citep{hardgrave_investigating_2003}.
 We find that social- and human factors also play a big role in the case of software testing.
-Developers use testing when they see it fit and this often depends on the material realities they face (e.g., source code under test and available infrastructure) and on how testing is imagined, discussed and valued between individuals of a project (e.g., testing culture).
+Software testing is not a merely technical phenomenon, but a social experience that can even reveal a wide range of deep emotional connection between developers and tools~\citep{evans_scared_2021}.
+Developers use testing when they see it fit and their perspective is shaped by material realities (e.g., source code under test and available infrastructure) and based on how testing is imagined, discussed and valued between individuals of a project (e.g., testing culture).
 Our findings align with findings of \citet{hardgrave_investigating_2003}, who argue that social pressure has a bigger effect on choices than organizational mandates.
-Even when developers think that a methodology is useful social pressure can make them resist change.
-Custom-tailored methodologies are more likely to be appealing to developers.
-Mandating change does not guarantee that a methodology will be followed~\citep{hardgrave_investigating_2003}.
-We agree and argue that it is equally important who suggests and who tailors these methodologies to fit the needs of developers.
+Even when developers think that a methodology is useful, social pressure can make them resist change.